 The participants’ vendor rankings should be consolidated into a single document.
 While the correct path is often apparent at this point, the rankings can be further scrutinized in the case of a close call.

-A final vendor selection should be made as part of this step, and an implementation timeline and strategy should be determined.
+A final vendor selection should be made during this step, and an implementation timeline and strategy should be determined.
 Initial implementation estimates can be requested from vendor partners at this stage.
 Enough information will have been collected to provide would-be implementation companies with a solid basis for their initial estimates.

 Step 7 – Negotiate and Procure

 Once your team has chosen a CRM vendor, additional work must be done.
-The CRM vendor you select may have multiple editions of its product, and the vendor may allow mixing and matching functionality licenses within an edition.
+The CRM vendor you select may offer multiple editions of its product, and may allow mixing and matching functionality licenses within an edition.
 Licenses may be needed to enable specific features or to meet storage requirements.

 Your organization may get better overall pricing for pre-purchasing licenses that will not be deployed during the initial rollout.
-On the other hand, it might make more financial sense to initially commit to a subset of the number of user licenses that will ultimately be needed — and purchase additional licenses in the future.
+On the other hand, it might make more financial sense to initially commit to a subset of the user licenses that will ultimately be needed — and purchase additional licenses later.

 Your CRM deployment may include specific add-ons or complementary technologies.
 Pricing and purchase timing need to be determined for these as well.